 It has come to my attention a habit when I talk to my colleagues and their phone rings.
 I see them answering the telephone without hesitation.
 No matter how urgent the call is, they pick it up.
 Some of them are self-conscious and eventually get off the phone after a five minute chit chat.
 The majority seems to disregard that they have stopped me mid-sentence.

 There are times that this happens after the co-worker has asked my contribution to an issue.
 I have rolled my chair next to his desk and we exchange ideas on how to handle it.
-Some other times, a manager has called me for clarifications on a report and when his mobile phone rings not only does he get distracted, but he starts a long discussion with his daughter regarding family issues.
+Some other times, a manager has called me in his office for clarifications on a report; when his mobile phone rings not only does he get distracted, but he starts a long discussion with his daughter regarding family issues.
 He keeps talking and I stand still, waiting to be released from the stand-by mode.

-For three years, I was sitting next to a new comer.
-He was lacking experience and often he was asking for my hints on the job tasks.
-I was eagerly helping by moving my chair next to him for better understanding.
-We were analyzing the issues together in front of his computer but it was impossible to finish anything with no interference.
+I was sitting next to a new comer for three years.
+He was lacking experience and often was asking for my hints on the job tasks.
+Although a rookie, he was partially available because of his freelancing activities.
+At work I was eager to help and I was moving my chair next to him.
+We were analyzing the issues together in front of his computer, but it was impossible to finish anything with no distraction.
 He was receiving so many phone calls that I thought he was a call center agent.
-He could not manage his freelancing activities, which cost him a huge amount of energy.

 Why would someone give such an impression?